lmapii/practical-zephyr/02_devicetree_basics/readme.md

     -DEXTRA_DTC_OVERLAY_FILE="dts/playground/props-phandles.overlay;dts/playground/props-basics.overlay"
 ```

-The goal of this application is only demonstrating the basic devicetree syntax and types: No code is generated for the corresponding nodes, the only output is `build/zephyr/zephyr.dts`.
-The next demo application shows devicetree _bindings_, which leads to the generation of the corresponding macros.
+The goal of this application is only demonstrating the basic Devicetree syntax and types: No code is generated for the corresponding nodes, the only output is `build/zephyr/zephyr.dts`.
+The [next demo application](../03_devicetree_semantics/readme.md) shows Devicetree _bindings_, which leads to the generation of the corresponding macros.

 > **Note:** The [`tasks.py`](./tasks.py) script is used by the [GitHub action](../.github/workflows/ci.yml) for building this application using [invoke](https://www.pyinvoke.org/).